 ; thus, we can't even useapt update

-to find a more recent version of Python without the help of a third party. - Versions of Python installed on the same machine do not share the same core features (such as pip), which leads to a lot of confusion.
+to find a more recent version of Python without the help of a third party. - Versions of Python installed on the same machine do not share the same core features (such as pip), leading to confusion.

 What do we do?